muratk3n/thirdwave/en/README.md

 ---

-C. Hedges: "48% of front line workers remain inelligeble for sick pay [in US]"
+C. Hedges: "48% of front line workers remain ineligible for sick pay [in US]"

 ---